-logLevel Optional Log level to set.
+unsafeHostnameCheck Optional Whether to disable hostname verifier checks for SSL connection to the DCT instance.
+By default this will be set to false. sslCertificate Optional PEM format SSL certificate path to be used for SSL connection to DCT instance. logLevel Optional Log level to set.
 Can be one of OFF, ERROR, WARN, INFO, DEBUG, TRACE, ALL.
-By default, the log level will be INFO. logDir Optional Directory where the logs should be written.
+By default log level will be INFO. logDir Optional Directory where the logs should be written.
 By default, logs will be written to the logs directory created under the .dct-toolkit folder in the user's home directory.

-All of these options and help can be requested with the following command:
+All of these options and help can also be requested via:

-'''

 ./dct-toolkit create_config -h

-'''

 All of the above properties can also be individually specified using environment variables.
-Environment variable mappings for each of the above properties are as follows:
+Environment variable mappings for each of the above properties is as follows:

-Property name Environment variable name
+Property Name Environment Variable Name

 dctUrl DCT_TOOLKIT_DCT_URL

-apiKey DCT_TOOLKIT_API_KEY
+аріКеу DCT_TOOLKIT_API_KEY

 apiVersion DCT_TOOLKIT_API_VERSION

 apiYamlLocation DCT_TOOLKIT_API_YAML_LOCATION

 insecureSSL DCT_TOOLKIT_SSL_INSECURE

 unsafeHostnameCheck DCT_TOOLKIT_SSL_UNSAFE_HOSTNAME_CHECK

 sslCertificate DCT_TOOLKIT_SSL_CERT

 logLevel DCT_TOOLKIT_LOG_LEVEL

 logDir DCT_TOOLKIT_LOG_DIR

-Configuring non-sensitive properties in a properties file and sensitive properties (like apikey) via an environment variable is acceptable.
+It's acceptable to configure non-sensitive properties in a properties file and sensitive properties (like apiKey) via an environment variable.
 Properties set via environment variable will take precedence over the ones specified in the properties file.

-Once the required properties are available via either the properties file or the environment variable, dct-toolkit is ready for use.
+Once the required properties are available via either the properties file or via the environment variable, dct-toolkit is ready for use.

-13.5 Usage guide
+10.5 Usage guide

 All of the DCT APIs are available as commands in dct-toolkit.
-To find the list of all commands which are available, use the following command:
+To find the list of all commands which are available, use the command: